pawelptak/AI-Anomaly-Detection/dense_autoencoder/README.md

 # Dense-Autoencoder
-Autoencoder with Dense layers for anomaly detection.
+Simple implementation of Autoencoder with Dense layers for anomaly detection.

 ### Installation
 Install all Python libraries listed in the dense_autoencoder/requirements.txt file.